phucd5/whisper-asr/README.md

 ## Setup

-We used Python 3.x.x and Pytorch 2.x.x to train and test our models.
-However, our model is expectedto be compatible with Python 3.9-3.11 and recent Pytorch versions (although not explicilty verified).
+We used Python 3.10.13 and Pytorch 1.12.1 to train and test our models.
+However, our model is expected to be compatible with Python 3.9-3.11 and recent Pytorch versions (although not explicilty verified).
 We also used Hugging Face transformer library to interface with the models.
+We use a RTX A5000 graphics card for training and evaluation on the  Yale High Performance Computing (HPC) clusters.

-To install all the dependecies please do the following command
+To install all the dependencies please do the following command

 ```
-pip install -r requirements.txt
+conda env create -f environment.yml
+conda activate env_whisper_asr
 ```

 ## Files Description